Addressing Mental Health for Improved Community Safety

 Approximately 10% of police calls involve a person with mental health issues.
 Ignoring mental health concerns in your community can potentially have a major, wide-reaching impact.
 Yet, it’s not always clear how law enforcement, 9-1-1, K-12 schools, businesses, and others in the community can proactively address and improve mental health awareness.

-In this webinar, former Dallas Police Chief David Brown will share insight and real-world situations where he helped spearhead efforts to promote greater mental health awareness among his team and in his community policing.
+In this webinar, former Dallas Police Chief David Brown shares insight and real-world situations where he helped spearhead efforts to promote greater mental health awareness among his team and in his community policing.
 Attendees will also learn:

 - Common mental health problems and the challenges they pose